flyer8/kube-pipe/README.md

 Jenkins has been deployed in GCE Kubernetes cluster according to https://github.com/GoogleCloudPlatform/continuous-deployment-on-kubernetes

 For Helm deploying, Docker image https://hub.docker.com/r/guigo2k/jenkins-k8s-slave/ is used for dynamical Jenkins slave nodes.
-Intended to be used as a replacement for image **gcr.io/cloud-solutions-images/jenkins-k8s-slave** in continuous-deployment-on-kubernetes.
+It intended to be used as a replacement for image **gcr.io/cloud-solutions-images/jenkins-k8s-slave** in continuous-deployment-on-kubernetes.

 Jenkins server URL: http://35.190.51.64/